Rafi-hasmud/Covid-Portfolio-Project/README.md

 These SQL queries are used to explore and analyze COVID-19 data for a data analysis project.
 They were executed in Microsoft SQL Server Management Studio and were used to generate visualizations and insights about the COVID-19 pandemic.

-### Part -1
+### Part - 1

 The first two queries are simply selecting and ordering the data from the CovidDeaths and CovidVaccinations tables.

 The next several queries are looking at different aspects of the CovidDeaths data.
+They are calculating death percentages based on -
+- total cases,
-They are calculating death percentages based on total cases, looking at the percentage of the population infected with COVID-19 in different countries, identifying the countries with the highest infection rates compared to population, and identifying countries with the highest death counts per population.
+- looking at the percentage of the population infected with COVID-19 in different countries,
+- identifying the countries with the highest infection rates compared to population,
+- identifying countries with the highest death counts per population.
 These queries help provide insight into the severity of the COVID-19 pandemic in different parts of the world.

 The last query break down the death counts by continent to provide a more global view of the pandemic.
 They identify the continents with the highest death counts and death counts per population.